-6.1 Trees subject to statutory controls: The following trees, Trees 2 and 3, are legally protected under Ku-ring-gai Council's Tree Preservation Order, it will be necessary to consult the council before any pruning or removal works other than certain exemptions can be carried out.
-The works specified above are necessary for reasonable management and should be acceptable to the council.
-However, tree owners should appreciate that the council may take an alternative point of view and have the option to refuse consent.
+6.1 Trees subject to statutory controls: The subject trees are subject to DPE approval prior to any pruning works being carried out.
+The works specified above are necessary for reasonable management and should be acceptable to the DPE.
+However, tree owners should appreciate that the DPE may take an alternative point of view.